 About Catoctin Creek, they write:

 1) Catoctin Creek Roundstone Rye (80 proof), $39.99: While Catoctin Creek produces gin and brandy, and has released limited editions such as their Kings Mountain single malt (distilled from a beer made by Heritage Brewing), it's their rye whiskey that runs the Purcellville, Virginia distillery's show.
 Distinctive for being a rare 100 percent rye whiskey, the liquor showcases a light, spicy grain and oak profile.
-Catoctin Creek is also certified organic and kosher.
+Catoctin Creek is also certified kosher.